stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 This can be done using the GCMS software.

 * If the GCMS has not been used in a while:
 	* Check the oil level in the rotory vacuum pump (on the floor).
+	* Check the amount of carrier gas still in the tank.

 ## Procedure:

 1. Turn on carrier gas (should be Helium)
-  * psi should be ~100
+	* The PSI should be ~100
 1. Turn on Shimadzu AOC-5000 Auto Injector
-  * Make sure this is done BEFORE turning on the computer!
 1. Turn on computer
-1. Turn on GC and MS
+1. Turn on both the GC and the MS
-1. Start the GCMS Real Time Analysis software
+1. Start the __GCMS Real Time Analysis software__

-### Next step done in GCMS Real Time Analysis software
+# The next steps are done in GCMS Real Time Analysis software

-1. Vacuum control
-  * Either Auto Startup or manual startup
+1. Select __Vacuum control__
+1. Use the manual startup ('Vacuum control' => 'advanced...')
 	* Manual startup provides more control, option for safety checks, and may produce less wear and tear.
-  * For Auto Startup, just click
-  * Manual startup:
+	* Manual startup procedure:
+		1. Start the flow controller and GC system
     	1. Close vent valve
 	    1. Turn on rotory pump
 			* Let the pressure drop to <3.1 pascals
+			* This takes many minutes
-    1. AFTER pressure is <3.1 pascals: turn on high pressure pump
+	    1. AFTER pressure is <3.1 pascals: turn on high pressure pump (ie., the turbo molecular pump)
-       * A sound resembling a jet engine is normal, as long as it only lasts < a minute.
+			* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute.
 	    1. Turn on ion source heater
-       * GC and MS indicators in top right of screen should say 'ready'
+			* GC and MS indicators in top right of screen should soon say 'ready'
 1. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed

 ***